Trimad/trimad.github.io/content/post/2023-02-07-purge-emails/index.md

 New-ComplianceSearchAction -SearchName "name_of_content_search" -Purge -PurgeType HardDelete # Perform a hard delete of the search results.
 ```

 **Status Check:** Monitor the progress of the hard delete operation.
-The names of purge actions are typically appended with _Purge.
+The names of purge actions are typically appended with `_Purge`.

 ```PowerShell
 Get-ComplianceSearchAction -Identity "name_of_content_search_Purge" | Format-List # Check the status of the purge operation.